Brochures are sold in packages of 25.

 It is good also to understand the origins of our shame.
 Where did your shame originate?
 How did it start?
 How do you perpetuate it?
 Are you trying to stay close to someone who shames you by allowing them to continue shaming you?
 These are examples of questions we must ask ourselves in order to understand where are shame comes from.

 The next step is to develop some compassion for yourself.
-Find ways to be loving toward you including accepting that you are human and that you have limitations.
+Work toward accepting that you are human and that you have limitations.
 When you act in ways that you don’t like, be curious about it rather than critical.
 Instead of saying “Why did you do that?” in a critical way, try to ask the same question with an openness and a curiosity.
 You will find out much more about yourself by observing and gathering information instead of criticizing.
 Forgive yourself for your past so that you can move on.
 It’s crucial to take a stand against shame by not shaming others or yourself.
 Try to make shaming a behavior that is simply unacceptable.
 And forbidden.
 Challenge yourself and others when they are shaming.

 Another step toward healing is to begin to act in ways that demonstrate that you are a person of worth and value.
 Sometimes even if we feel like we are not good enough, we can still operate in the world as if we have worth.
 This essentially sends a message back to ourselves that counteracts the shame.
 If we treat ourselves and others with respect, we develop more pride and self-esteem.
 It is important to be a good advocate for yourself in your journey toward healing from shame.